Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 SALES SUCCESS

-The fears of Don Ahrens and Nicholas Dreystadt that the Sixty Special's styling would alienate conservative buyers proved ill-founded; the Sixty Special quickly became Cadillac's best-selling line.
-Cadillac sold 3,704 in the initial 1938 model year, despite a national recession.
-Such sales were modest by GM standards, but quite good, considering the Sixty Special's price, and the fact that total Cadillac sales five years earlier had been only 3,173.
+Ahrens’ and Dreystadt’s fears that the Cadillac Sixty Special’s styling would alienate conservative buyers proved ill-founded; the Sixty Special quickly became Cadillac’s best-selling individual line.
+Cadillac sold 3,704 in the initial 1938 model year despite a national recession.
+Such sales were modest by GM standards, but quite good considering the Sixty Special’s price and the fact that total Cadillac sales five years earlier had been only 3,173.

-The original Sixty Special got one final fling for 1941, which is the year of our photo car.
-Although the Sixty Special's wheelbase had been shortened by an inch (25 mm) in 1940, to match that of its siblings, it was a little over 3 inches (76 mm) longer than before.
-The archaic sidemounts were finally gone, replaced by a single spare tire that occupied a good deal of trunk space.
-The biggest changes, though, were up front.
+The biggest changes were up front.
 The separate headlight pods were gone, replaced by flush headlamps in the front fenders.
-(Earl had been pushing for this change for years, but GM president Bill Knudsen had repeatedly overruled him, thinking flush headlights impractical.)
+(Earl had been pushing for this change for years, but GM president Bill Knudsen had repeatedly overruled him, insisting that flush headlights were impractical.)
 There was also a dramatic new eggcrate grille that extended laterally into the front fenders, a design that would become a Cadillac trademark.

 1941 Cadillac Sixty Special V emblem